Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Experiments

 \subsection{Synthetic Benchmarks}

-We evaluate NSS on synthetic benchmarks designed to probe sampler performance on pathological features common in inference problems: pronounced multimodality (Mixture of Gaussians in 2$d$ with 40 modes and in 10$d$) and hierarchical structures (Neal's funnel).
+We evaluate NSS on synthetic benchmarks designed to probe sampler performance on pathological features common in inference problems: pronounced multimodality (Mixture of Gaussians in 2$d$ with 40 modes and in 10$d$ with 5 modes and randomized covariances) and hierarchical structures (Neal's funnel).
 These targets test both posterior sampling quality and evidence estimation accuracy.
 We compare against adaptive tempered SMC baselines with random-walk, independent, slice-sampling, and HMC mutation kernels (SMC-RW/IRMH/SS/HMC).
 Results are summarized in \cref{tab:synthetic}, with full problem descriptions, visualizations, and extended baselines in \cref{app:experiments}.

 The results demonstrate consistent patterns across problems.
-On the 2$d$ MoG with 40 modes---a challenging benchmark from the ML sampling literature \citep{midgley2023flowannealedimportancesampling}---all our particle methods recover the correct mode structure (\cref{tab:mog40}), confirming that our SMC implementations are competitive baselines and likely underrepresented in this literature.
+On the 2$d$ MoG with 40 modes---a challenging benchmark from the ML sampling literature \citep{midgley2023flowannealedimportancesampling}---all our particle methods recover the correct mode structure (\cref{fig:mog}), confirming that our SMC implementations are competitive baselines and likely underrepresented in this literature.
 The interesting performance gaps between methods emerge on harder problems involving high-dimensional multimodality, invalid likelihood regions, and hierarchical structure.

 On the 10$d$ funnel, NSS has the lowest MMD score, perhaps unsurprising as slice sampling was introduced in the literature to solve this exact problem.
-For multimodal targets, NSS maintains significantly better posterior quality metrics indicating proper mode discovery and weighting.
+For multimodal targets, NSS maintains significantly better posterior quality metrics indicating proper mode discovery and weighting as shown in \cref{tab:synthetic}.
 All methods have similar evaluation overheads, and produce large numbers of posterior samples per second.
-The 2$d$ 40-mode example (\cref{fig:mog}) provides a visualizable demonstration: despite low dimensionality, the large number of modes makes this target challenging for gradient-based and ML-augmented sampling methods, yet all particle methods recover all modes correctly. \Cref{app:dimension_scaling} provides additional analysis of evidence estimation accuracy and reliability as dimension increases.
+The 10$d$ MoG starts to differentiate tested methods, with slice sampling embedded in particle methods, particularly NSS, proving generally the most reliable at mode recovery.
+We note that the broadly similar metrics across methods on these benchmarks are expected: the purpose here is to validate that NSS keeps pace with performant baselines from the same class of particle methods, rather than to claim superiority on problems where all methods perform well. \Cref{app:dimension_scaling} provides additional analysis of evidence estimation accuracy and reliability as dimension increases.